 Agricultural activity

 Agricultural pursuits were another major consideration shaping human activity, and the location of settlements, on the two islands.
 Not all land on the islands is equally suitable for agriculture.
-Areas that could be farmed were of two types: deep, sandy soils just in from the coastline, which could extend several hundred meters inland, and the thinner soils of the coral plateau on the northwestern portion of Songo Mnara Island and the central portion of Sanje ya Majoma.
+Areas that could be farmed were of two types: deep, brown sandy soils just in from the coastline, which could extend several hundred meters inland in some places, and the thinner reddish brown sandy loam soils of the coral plateau on the northwestern portion of Songo Mnara Island and the north-central portion of Sanje ya Majoma.
 Farming in the latter zones may have been supported by water from the wells.
 Today, the former areas support coconut groves, banana plantations, and fields of sorghum and maize, while the latter are also farmed, though less intensively, and support cattle grazing.
+Plateau soils were deeper on Sanje ya Majoma than northwest Songo Mnara, though each was deeper and of a different color and consistency than areas with soil found in the southeast portion of Songo Mnara.

 The density of human activity was highly responsive to these conditions.
 The largest settlements on the islands, Songo Mnara and Sanje ya Majoma, were each located amid large stretches of deep sandy soil, enabling agriculture for tree and grain crops in their immediate vicinity.
 They were also each near an arable coral plateau, and evidence from artifacts and soil types recovered during the survey shows that the plateau was used in each case.
 Mikadi, the modern village on the island, which also yielded artifacts from the 15th century, is similarly located in a large patch of deep sandy soil with access to the arable plateau.
-The eastern shoreline had no such access, for it was backed by the bare coral thicket, constraining the land available for agriculture.
+The eastern shoreline had no such access, for it was backed by the bare-coral thicket, constraining the land available for agriculture.
 The densest locus and only clear settlement on this part of the island, Mkuje, was located where the deep soil extended the furthest inland and agriculture was most promising.
 Intervening areas such as Makongwa have evidence of human activity and could have supported limited agricultural activities, but likely had too little available land to serve as the focus for permanent settlement.

 Discussion

-Data from full-coverage survey on Songo Mnara thus expand our understanding of urbanism here in some differing but complementary ways.
+Data from survey on Songo Mnara thus expand our understanding of urbanism here in some differing but complementary ways.
 In one sense, what is revealed is a network of resource exploitation that underpinned the growth of an urban place: agricultural activity, water procurement, and the exploitation of marine resources.
-The evidence suggests that these activities were built into the lives of the inhabitants of the urban core, whose daily routines drew many of them beyond the walls on a regular basis.
+The evidence suggests that these activities were built into the lives of the inhabitants of the urban core, whose daily routines drew many of them beyond the walls.
 Phytolith evidence within Songo Mnara suggests that urban households, from those in wattle-and-daub to those in the grandest stonehouses, were involved with agricultural practice, processing crops they had probably grown themselves, or which had been grown on lands they controlled (Sulas and Madella 2012; Wynne-Jones 2013).
 Such activities were organized across the islands to make full use of the relatively limited resources available, including arable land and especially water.